-Table 5.
-Work Related Fatalities and Lost Days
+Work-Related Fatalities and Lost Days

-2021 2020 2019
+2023 2022 2021

-Work Related fatalities 0 0 0
+Work-Related fatalities 0 0 0

 Lost Days 0 0 0

-During the Reporting Period, there were no work-related fatalities or injury cases.
+There were no work-related fatalities or injury cases in the past 3 years, including the Reporting Period.
 Additionally, there were no instances of non-compliance regarding laws and regulations which relate to providing a safe working environment and protecting employees from occupational hazards were identified.